Create a DID

 option and pass only a few specific inputs, for example:

-Or, if you have created a keypair already that you want to use, you can reference that in the request:
+Or, if you have created a keypair already that you want to use, you can reference the created key ID, kid

 Within the /did/create